 Entities will be established under the IPCs to develop strategic action plans on the national priority objectives called for in the Final Recommendations.
 Existing interagency working groups that provide discussion forums for interagency coordination on important ocean issues will be incorporated into this “sub-IPC” structure as appropriate.
 Of these existing interagency working groups, the NOPP Office provides program support to the Interagency Working Group on Ocean Partnerships (IWG-OP) and the Interagency Working Group on Facilities and Infrastructure (IWG-FI).
 The IWG-OP is the operational federal body charged with organizing, directing or conducting most NOPP activities.
 The IWG-FI advises on policies, procedures, and plans relating to oceanographic facility use, upgrades, and investments.

 Additionally, the NOPP Office provides support to the Ocean Research Advisory Panel (ORAP).
 This legislatively established committee meets three times per year and has been incorporated into the new ocean governance structure to provide independent advice and guidance to the NOC.
 The ORAP is composed of individuals from the National Academies, ocean industries, state governments, academia, and other organizations as appropriate.

 The NOPP Office (NOPPO) was established to assist in the management of NOPP and provide daily administrative support.
-The most recent competition for the NOPPO contract was awarded by the Office of Naval Research, through competitive procedures, to the Consortium for Ocean Leadership on 28 April 2008.
+The most recent competition for the NOPPO contract was awarded by the Office of Naval Research, through competitive procedures, to the team of Karthik Consulting and QinetiQ North America on 3 September 2013.